Sign In

 What does the DASH diet include?

-• Eating a diet rich in vegetables, fruits and whole grains
+• Eating a diet rich in vegetables, fruits, and wholegrains

-• Including fat-free or low-fat dairy products, fish, poultry, beans, nuts, and vegetable oils
+• Including low-fat dairy products, fish, poultry, beans, nuts, and vegetable oils

 • Limiting sugar-sweetened beverages, food and snacks

-• Ensuring a low sodium intake
+• Ensure a low sodium intake

-Aim for no more than 2000 to 2400 mg of sodium a day, or about 1 teaspoon of salt.
+Aim for no more than 2000 – 2400mg of sodium a day.
+That's about 1 teaspoon (5g) of salt!

 When cooking at home

-• Use salt, seasoning and sauces sparingly
+• Use salt, seasoning and sauces sparingly.

-• Use fresh herbs and spices to flavour food (e.g. curry powder, pepper, garlic, vinegar, lemon, oregano, basil, parsley, and many more!)
+• Use fresh herbs and spices to flavour food (e.g. curry powder, pepper, garlic, vinegar, lemon, oregano, basil, parsley, and many more).

-• Use fresh vegetables when cooking soup to replace ready-to-use broth
+• Use fresh vegetables when cooking soup to replace ready-to-use broth.

-• Choose foods that requires minimal preparation, such as broiled, baked or roasted meats made without sauces, breading or batter
+• Choose foods that requires minimal preparation, such as broiled, baked or roasted meats made without sauces, breading or batter.

 When grocery shopping

-• Choose fresh produce over processed (e.g. sausages, hams, luncheon meats, instant noodles and microwave meals) or preserved food items (e.g. canned pickled lettuce, salted vegetables and kimchi)
+• Choose fresh produce over processed (e.g. sausages, hams, luncheon meats, instant noodles and microwave meals) or preserved food items (e.g. canned pickled lettuce, salted vegetables and kimchi).

 When eating out